Cardboard Cathedral

 The Cardboard Cathedral, formally called the Transitional Cathedral, in Christchurch, New Zealand, is the transitional pro-cathedral of the Anglican Diocese of Christchurch, replacing ChristChurch Cathedral, which was significantly damaged in the 2011 Christchurch earthquake.
-The Cardboard Cathedral was designed by the Japanese architect Shigeru Ban and opened in August 2013.
-It is located on the site of St John the Baptist Church on the corner of Hereford and Madras Streets in Latimer Square, several blocks from the permanent location of ChristChurch Cathedral.
+It is located on the site of the former St John the Baptist Church on the corner of Hereford and Madras Streets in Latimer Square, several blocks from the permanent location of ChristChurch Cathedral.

+The Cardboard Cathedral was designed by the Japanese architect Shigeru Ban in association with Warren and Mahoney and opened in August 2013.
+The church gets its nickname from the use of over 90 large cardboard tubes for its walls and roof.

 Location

-The building is on a section allocated to the Anglican church in Christchurch's original 1850 survey opposite Latimer Square.
+The building is on a section allocated to the Anglican Church in Christchurch's original 1850 survey opposite Latimer Square.
 It was originally the site of St John the Baptist Church, the first church built in permanent materials by Anglicans in Christchurch, which was demolished after the 2011 Christchurch earthquake.
 The St John parish gave the land, and in return can use the building and will keep it once a permanent cathedral can be used.